DanielSmith/danielsmith/interview.md

 However, I like AWS from a project standpoint - gluing together a bunch of services.
 I am not looking to be a networking/operations guru.
 I was a sysadmin, long ago, for Industrial Light & Magic (Lucasfilm), so I do have a little insight.

 My recent project used Lambda functions (Node.js) to concatenate mp3/mp4 media sources (of tech interviews), and produce clip highlights (driven from a JSON file of inputs and outputs).
 It used API Gateway, S3, EFS, SNS, and DynamoDB.
 I used layers to run ffmpeg.
-Learned a lot, and am now studying for an AWS Certificate.
+Learned a lot, ad have done some studying for an AWS Certificate.

 ----